THE STRONG WOMEN’S CIRCLE

 The Research: Transformative Change and Policy Reform

-Created in an ethical space, where Indigenous and Western worldviews come together for sustainable anti-violence solutions, the report proposes five transformative changes to achieve Indigenous sovereignty along with a list of policy reforms in six systems that are necessary to prevent violence: justice and policing, child welfare, health, education, housing, and transportation.
+Developed in ethical space by bring together Indigenous and Western worldviews for sustainable anti-violence solutions, the report proposes five transformative shifts to advance Indigenous sovereignty.
+It also outlines targeted reforms across six systems that heighten vulnerability to violence: justice and policing, child welfare, health, education, housing, and transportation.

 Teachings on Film: Indigenous Voices to Prevent Violence